miam-miam100/tiny-duck/README.md

 # Tiny Duck

 `probe-run` is configured as the default runner, so you can start your program as easy as

 ```sh
 cargo run --release
 ```

 If you aren't using a debugger (or want to use cargo-embed/probe-rs-debugger), change the runner in .cargo/config.toml

+This template uses a very specific commit from an experimental PR as currently the hal we are using does not currently support setting pins pull-up whilst using the same pins for spi.
+If you prefer to use the normal hal you will have to pull up the pins manually.

 <!-- Requirements -->
 <details open="open">